JohanMabille/johanmabille.github.io/source/_posts/2014-10-25-writing-c-plus-plus-wrappers-for-simd-intrinsics-5.markdown

     }
 {% endcoderay %}

-Another usefull stuffs would be to write overloads of standard mathematical functions (exp, log, etc) that work with the wrappers.
+Another useful project would be to write overloads of standard mathematical functions (exp, log, etc) that work with the wrappers.

-As you can see, writing the wrappers is just a beginning, you can then enrich them with whatever functionality you need but this goes beyond the topic of this series of articles.
+As you can see, writing the wrappers is just the beginning, you can then enrich them with whatever functionality you need but this goes beyond the topic of this first series of articles.